 Students undertake Practicum placements at approved sites in a variety of public and private-sector settings.

-Each practicum is designed by the student, the Site Supervisor, and the Practicum Coordinator, following one of these 3 approaches:
+Each Practicum placement is designed by the the site supervisor, the student, and the SIS Practicum Coordinator, following one of these 3 approaches:

 - Primarily project-based: student carries out one or more professional level projects

 - Primarily operational-based: student observes and participates in all areas of operation and service (e.g., reference, acquisitions, administration)

 - Combination of project and operational-based: incorporates elements of both approaches

 Total working hours for the student are the equivalent of one course load of hours (120 hours) over the 12 weeks of the program, with a 50% minimum on-site requirement.
 Within guidelines, placements can be flexible as to scheduling of working hours, supervision, and practice.

 Please note: Practicum placement is a competitive process; placements are not guaranteed.